A new approach to monitoring endangered species

 Using simple digital images with complex statistical algorithms, FIT can identify the species, individual, sex and age-class of the animal that made them.
 These data allow us to figure where many endangered species are, and how best we can help them.
 To date we have developed FIT algorithms for 15 endangered species ranging from rhino to dormouse.

 We’re reaching out to global citizens in all walks of life, with every kind of skill and experience, to help us resolve the species crisis.
-If you carry a smartphone and see a footprint, you can help us collect data!
+If you carry a camera or smartphone and see a footprint, you can help us collect data!

 Did you know there are 8 billion visits to protected areas around the world each year?